SPECIFIC LEARNING DISORDERS AND SPECIAL EDUCATIONAL NEEDS

 DISABILITY

-The University of San Marino intends to guarantee equal training opportunities for male and female students with disabilities that require support and/or mediation interventions for access to the university path.
+The University of San Marino intends to guarantee equal educational opportunities for students with disabilities that require support and/or mediation to access their academic path.

-In particular, on the basis of specific requests from the student in the phase prior to enrolment, it will be possible to evaluate which possibilities are guaranteed by the university, in relation to the resources and structures available.
-For information contact: inclusion@unirsm.sm.
+In particular, on the basis of specific requests from the student in the phase prior to enrolment, it will be possible to consider which possibilities are guaranteed by the university, in relation to the resources and structures available.
+For more information, please contact: inclusione@unirsm.sm.

-For all courses provided, the University of San Marino provides:
+For all courses, the University of San Marino provides:

-- total exemption from the payment of the university fee to students with a degree of disability equal to or greater than 66%, regardless of economic conditions and merit;
+- total exemption from the payment of university fees for students with a degree of disability equal to or greater than 66%, regardless of economic conditions and merit;

-- partial exemption from the payment of the university fee, in the amount of 50% of the total amount to students with a degree of disability between 34% and 65%, regardless of economic conditions and merit.
+- partial exemption from the payment of the university fees (50% of the total amount) for students with a degree of disability between 34% and 65%, regardless of economic conditions and merit.

-The request for exemption, addressed to the Magnificent Rector through the Registrar Office, it must be presented at the time of enrolment and must be complete with the necessary certificates issued by the competent authority, by the applicant.
+The request for exemption, addressed to the Magnificent Rector through the Student Administration Office, must be presented at the time of enrolment and must include the necessary certificates issued by the competent authority.
 This request must be resubmitted when the certificate expires and/or if the percentage of disability changes.

-In cases of exemption for partial or total disability, only the certificate issued by AUSL - Civil Invalids, indicating the percentage of disability, is valid.
+In cases of partial or total exemption due to disability, only the certificate issued by AUSL - Invalidi Civili, indicating the percentage of disability, is considered valid.

 San Marino without barriers

-The San Marino for All website provides useful information for mobility with suggestions on itineraries, access routes and dedicated services to experience the city without barriers.
+The San Marino for All website provides useful information on mobility, including suggested itineraries, access routes and dedicated services to experience the city without barriers.

 Visit the website below link!